KxSystems/mqtt/README.md

 The following steps will allow a user to build both the required mqtt eclipse c api and the kdb+ interface.

+### General

-### Step 1
+#### Step 1

 Install the latest version of `paho.mqtt.c` and follow the instructions build instructions for your system architecture [here](https://github.com/eclipse/paho.mqtt.c#build-instructions-for-gnu-make).
-The minimum tested version is v1.3.0.
+The minimum tested version is v1.3.2.

-The eclipse mqtt repository is at present expected to be located in the root of this repository at present in order to successfully build the interface.
+It is recommended that `mqtt` and `pahot.mqtt.c` are located at the same directory level with the build being run from the parent directory (e.g. using `make --directory`).
 Greater flexibility in the expected location will be added moving forward.

 For Mac users
-*  Building using the instructions outlined in the above link will produce the appropriate shared objects however due to mac conventions these must be renamed using the following commands to remove training `.0`
+*  Building using the instructions outlined in the above link will produce the appropriate shared objects however due to mac conventions these must be renamed using the following commands to remove trailing `.0`
 ```
 $ mv /usr/local/lib/libpaho-mqtt3a.so.1.0 /usr/local/lib/libpaho-mqtt3a.so.1
 $ mv /usr/local/lib/libpaho-mqtt3as.so.1.0 /usr/local/lib/libpaho-mqtt3as.so.1